-- 1. The District prohibits bullying.
-This includes, but is not limited to: discrimination, harassment, intimidation and bullying against an individual or group based on the actual or perceived characteristics set forth in Penal Code section 422.55 and Education Code section 220, and race, color, ancestry, nationality, national origin, ethnic group identification, age, religion, marital, pregnancy, or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity or expression, or genetic information; a perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
-Bullying is defined in Education Code section 48900(r). - 2.
-School personnel must immediately intervene if they witness an act of discrimination, harassment, intimidation or bullying, provided it is safe to do so.
-School personnel must report such acts as soon as practically possible to the principal/designee. - 3.
-Acts of discrimination or bullying should be brought to the attention of the principal. - 4.
-You may make an anonymous complaint by contacting the principal or the District's Nondiscrimination Coordinator, Executive Director, Pupil Support Services or the District's Anti-Bullying Coordinator, Director, School Climate.
+- The District prohibits bullying.
+This includes, but is not limited to: discrimination, harassment, intimidation and bullying against an individual or group based on the actual or perceived characteristics set forth in Penal Code section 422.55 and Education Code section 220, and race, color, ancestry, nationality, national origin, ethnic group identification, age, religion, marital, pregnancy, or actual or potential parental, family or marital status, physical or mental disability, sex, sexual orientation, gender, gender identity or expression, or genetic information; a perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
+Bullying is defined in Education Code section 48900(r). - School personnel must immediately intervene if they witness an act of discrimination, harassment, intimidation, or bullying provided it is safe to do so.
+School personnel must report such acts as soon as practically possible to the principal/designee. - Acts of discrimination or bullying should be brought to the attention of the principal. - You may make an anonymous complaint by contacting the principal or the District's Nondiscrimination Coordinator, Director, Support Services.
 If there is sufficient corroborating information, the District will commence an investigation. - 5.
 Complaints of bullying or discrimination will be considered confidential.
-However, it may be necessary to disclose certain information in order to effectively investigate. - 6.
-Students who violate the District's policies on bullying or discrimination may be subject to discipline, including suspension and expulsion. - 7.
-The District prohibits retaliation against individuals who make complaints of bullying or discrimination or provide information related to such complaints. - 8.
-Students and parents may also contact either the District's Nondiscrimination or Anti-Bullying Coordinator at (714) 433-3481.
+However, it may be necessary to disclose certain information in order to effectively investigate. - Students who violate the District's policies on bullying or discrimination may be subject to discipline, including suspension and expulsion. - The District prohibits retaliation against individuals who make complaints of bullying or discrimination or provide information related to such complaints. - Students and parents may also contact either the District's Nondiscrimination or Anti-Bullying Coordinator at (714) 433-3481.